ruillercoaster/EnvironmentalSensingLab/_posts/2023-09-16-HiringUndergrad.md

 ---
-Projects are available through the University of Minnesota UroP program.
-The deadline for Spring 2024 is Oct 9, 2023.

-Other undergraduate research opportunities at the University of Minnestoa are available here, https://ugresearch.umn.edu/opportunities.
+There are many undergraduate research opportunities throughout the year at the University of Minnestoa are available here, https://ugresearch.umn.edu/opportunities.

-I am happy to work with perspective undergraduate researchers on applications.
+I am happy to work with perspective researchers on applications.